 Complementing our focus on accident prevention and safety education, our occupational health team plays an important role in promoting the health and productivity of all Abbott employees.
 Occupational health staff serve as integral members of the Executive Crisis Management team on all issues related to employee health.
 Among other responsibilities, the team monitors the spread of infectious diseases such as avian influenza and develops proactive preventive health strategies for Abbott work sites.
-The team also plays a critical role in assessing potential health impacts of natural disasters such as the Japanese earthquake and tsunami – and developing appropriate preparedness plans for employees and customers at both the global and local levels.
+The team also plays a critical role in assessing potential health impacts of natural disasters such as Superstorm Sandy in 2012 – and developing appropriate preparedness plans for employees and customers at both the global and local levels.

 Historically, the field of occupational health focused largely on preventing workplace injuries, along with conducting preventive medical surveillance to ensure the safety of workers whose jobs entailed exposure to health risks such as loud noise or potentially hazardous chemicals.
 These basic occupational health activities are still performed at Abbott, but increasingly the definition of occupational health has expanded to include a wide range of innovative programs that emphasize preventative care and take a holistic perspective on workforce health.

 To ensure that our employees receive the best possible occupational health care, our Global Occupational Health Services organization also offers a scholarship program to fund advanced training for occupational health physicians and nurses at our facilities.
-In 2011, we awarded scholarships to a nurse in Ireland, a nurse in Singapore and a physician in Pakistan.
+In 2012, we awarded scholarships to two nurses in the U.S. and a physician in Spain.

 Global Health Scorecard

-In early 2011, we launched a new global health scorecard to monitor each work site’s performance on key occupational health measures and identify areas for improvement.
-The scorecard is an important internal tool to help measure progress against our goal of optimizing employee health offerings at all our manufacturing and R&D sites worldwide by 2015.
+In early 2011, we launched a new Global Health Scorecard to monitor each work site’s performance on key occupational health measures and to identify areas for improvement.
+The scorecard is an important internal tool to help measure progress against our goal of optimizing employee health offerings at all our manufacturing sites worldwide by 2015.

-The Scorecard ranks sites according to how many targets they have reached from a menu of 15 global health offerings.
-In order to receive the highest ranking for 2011, sites needed to achieve compliance with our top four technical standards requirements.
-In order to maintain or reach the top level in 2012 and subsequent years, sites will need to improve their performance in additional health indicators such as achieving a nonsmoking campus, making healthy food options available in the cafeteria on a daily basis, offering seasonal influenza vaccinations on-site, holding a health fair, and providing employees access to physical activity at a fitness center and/or walking trail.
+The scorecard ranks sites according to how many targets they have reached from a menu of 15 global health offerings.
+In 2012, 93 percent of our manufacturing sites met the target for the year with 47 percent of these sites already at the 2015 target.
+In order to maintain or reach the top level in 2013 and subsequent years, sites will need to improve their performance in additional health indicators such as achieving a nonsmoking campus, making healthy food options available in the cafeteria on a daily basis, offering seasonal influenza vaccinations on-site, holding a health fair, and providing employees access to physical activity at a fitness center and/or walking trail.

 |Core Requirements||Health Offerings|